commonsense/omcs/docs/developers/setup.rst

 Using the Cygwin shell, you can follow the directions in the next section and just leave off the "sudo".
 I think.
 I've never tried using virtualenv on Cygwin.
-You can also just skip the section and run without virtual environments.
+You can also just skip the next section and run without virtual environments.

 .. _cross_platform: